Kidnapping of Wang Xing: Background

 The Myanmar–Thailand border area, including the cities Mae Sot and Myawaddy, has seen increased criminal activity, including cybercrime, in the 2010s and 2020s following the long-running insurgencies in Myanmar.
 Myawaddy, a border town between the two countries, has specifically become a noted transit hub for human trafficking into Myanmar and other countries.
 Since the 2021 coup d'état, the volume of scam centers, such as KK Park, has increased, with people trafficked into Myanmar from across the world.
 According to a January 2025 report by the Civil Society Network for Victim Assistance in Human Trafficking, over 6,000 people from 21 countries are estimated to be held captive and working in scam centers in Myanmar, with the Global Organized Crime Index labelling Myanmar "the biggest nexus of organized crime" in the world in 2025.

 Wang Xing (王星 (Wáng Xīng), born November 13, 1993), also known by his stage name Xingxing (星星 (Xīngxīng)), is a Chinese actor.
-Xing graduated from Shanghai University Film Academy and has predominately had minor or supporting acting roles in his career, including in Ip Man 3 (2015), Fox Spirit Matchmaker: Red-Moon Pact (2016), and The Tale of Rose (2024).
+Wang graduated from Shanghai University Film Academy and has predominately had minor or supporting acting roles in his career, including in Ip Man 3 (2015), Fox Spirit Matchmaker: Red-Moon Pact (2016), and The Tale of Rose (2024).

-Disappearance
+Disappearance and abduction

 Fake casting messages

 On December 24, 2024, Wang joined a chat group called "Su Nan Professional Actors Group" (蘇南專業演員群) through a friend's introduction.
 While Wang is not a well sought after actor, he has been actively seeking performance opportunities.
 In the group chat, an account named "GMMGrrammy 16" posted a message on a possible casting.
 Wang then through the group chat contacted Yan Shiliu (颜十六) who claimed to be an acting coordinator from GMM Grammy to discuss the role.
 (Note: GMM Grammy is one of Thailand's major entertainment company.
 However, it was reported that the company does not employ foreign artistes.)
 GMM Grammy would later issue a statement in Chinese categorically denying any involvement with Wang's abduction.
 On December 26, Wang's girlfriend, Jiajia (嘉嘉) helped to record an audition tape and he was informed the following day that he had passed the audition.
 On December 30, due to doubts over the shooting location and details, he initially decided to decline the role.
 However, Yan convinced him to follow through on the grounds that he was not replaceable and that through reviewing his prior work, the company would like to engage him in their future works in a subsequent overseas expansion.